-Your nails may have small indentations or pits.
-They can also crumble and break off.
-The nails may separate from the nail bed.
+PsA in the nails can show up as slight indentations or pits on your nails.
+The nails can also crumble and break off and may separate from the nail bed.

-PsA can cause your heels and toes to appear swollen or inflamed.
+PsA in the feet can cause your heels and toes to appear swollen or inflamed.
 It can also cause toenail changes.

 PsA on your heel

-You may have inflammation of the Achilles tendon, which connects your calf muscle to your heel.
+You may have Achilles tendon inflammation, which connects your calf muscle to your heel.
 The lower part of your leg above the heel may look swollen, and you may feel pain.

 PsA on your toes

 You may experience dactylitis in your toes.
 As with dactylitis in the fingers, this causes the digit to have a sausage-like appearance.
 This occurs similarly due to the swelling of the metatarsophalangeal joint (MTP) joint, which connects your toes to your foot, and the PIP joint, which in the foot is the first joint in your toes.

 Toenails may also separate from the nail bed, crumble, or have indentations or pits, in the same way, that PsA affects fingernails.